kylpo/notes/Decorators.md

 As shown, we can pass arguments to these decorators to throttle the event, auto-measure the window's width and height, and more.
 Convenient, and co-located.

 ## A powerful abstraction
 Just one more benefit to consider.
 Since we are standardizing our global events with these decorators, we can enforce using something like [subscribe-ui-event](https://github.com/yahoo/subscribe-ui-event) to delegate events.
-This event delegation allows us to only measure expensive things like `width` and `height` once, then pass them down, as opposed to the default of each listener making these measurements.
+This event delegation allows us to only measure expensive things like window `width` and `height` once, then pass them down, as opposed to the default of each listener making these measurements.
 More on this in a future post.

 ## Which global events are these decorators helpful for?
 I plan to use them for Web and React Native.

-Web:
+- Web:
   - scroll
     - `@scroll`
     - `@scrollStart`
     - `@scrollEnd`
   - resize
     - `@resize`
     - `@resizeStart`
     - `@resizeEnd`
   - matchMedia
     - `@media('(min-width: 500px)')`
   - keypress
     - `@keydown('Escape')`
   - visibilitychange

-React Native:
+- React Native:
   - keyboard visibility
   - backgrounded/foregrounded
   - battery
   - settings
   - push notifications

 ## Conclusion
 Global event decorators do wonders for DX.
 Depending on what they abstract, they can even enforce performance and enable conveniences via decorator arguments.